 Disinfect that tray table

 To be honest, this tip should be on everyone’s list – not just the kids.
 The tray table is the most bacteria-prone place on the plane, statistically speaking.
 The last thing you want to do is show up to your vacation with a sick kid.
 Wipe it down with some anti-bacterial wipes.
 You’ll thank us later.

 That’s it!
-If you’re looking for some family-friendly destinations this year, check out our post on the topic!
+If you’re looking for some family-friendly destinations, check out this post!